swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 ### Higher Order Functional Programming

 It is common in Swift and other languages with functional programming roots to use [higher-order programming](https://en.wikipedia.org/wiki/Higher-order_function), where you pass functions to other functions.
-Functions in Swift are reference types, but many functions are perfectly safe to pass across concurrency domains - for example, those with an empty capture list, like a global function.
+Functions in Swift are reference types, but many functions are perfectly safe to pass across concurrency domains - for example, those with an empty capture list.

 There are many useful reasons why you’d want to send bits of computation between concurrency domains in the form of a function - even trivial algorithms like `parallelMap` need this.
 This occurs at larger scale as well -- for example, consider an actor example like this: